ludiazv/node-nrf24/README.md

 *throws*: Nothing

 ### restart()
 Reinit the radio maintaining the configuration and open pipes.
-Calling this funcion after detecting a failure can reset the de radio and enable graceful recovery of comunications. (**This is experimental feature**)
+Calling this funcion after detecting a failure may reset the de radio and enable graceful recovery of comunications. (**This is experimental feature**)

 *returns*: nothing